Key Points

 -

-Cholestasis (bile backs up due to obstruction of the biliary system)
+Cholestasis (bile backs up due to obstruction of the biliary system; often associated with gallstones)

-People obviously lose hair for reasons that are not related to pulling on the hair.
-Consider other possible causes of hair loss:
+People lose hair for reasons that are not related to pulling on the hair.
+More information is available in the Possible Causes of Hair Loss article in our Resource Library.

 Treatment may include forms of behavioral therapy and medications.